-- For Mavyret tablets: No Prior Authorization is required - For Mavyret pellets: - Participant aged 3 to 11 years OR - o Documented inability to swallow tablets - All other HCV DAA treatments require Prior Authorization and Clinical Consultant Review based on the following criteria: - o Clinical Documentation for why Mavyret cannot be utilized for the participant AND - o Documented diagnosis of hepatitis C (HCV) in the past year AND - Baseline viral load and fibrosis score submitted note fibrosis score of F4 also requires a Child-Pugh score to be submitted AND - For Vosevi: - Participant aged 18 years or older AND - Prescribing provider confirmed therapy is for retreatment note retreatment is at the discretion of MO HealthNet - For Zepatier: - Participant aged 18 years or older AND - NS5A RAV polymorphism test results submitted - For Viekira Pak: participant aged 18 years or older - Viral load must be submitted upon completion of treatment for non-preferred products and 12 weeks post treatment.
+- For Mavyret: No Prior Authorization is required - All other HCV DAA treatments require Prior Authorization and Clinical Consultant Review based on the following criteria: - Clinical Documentation for why Mayvret cannot be utilized for the participant AND - o Documented diagnosis of hepatitis C (HCV) in the past year AND - Baseline viral load and fibrosis score submitted note fibrosis score of F4 also requires a Child-Pugh score to be submitted AND - For Epclusa: participant aged 6 years or older - o For Vosevi: - Participant aged 18 years or older AND - Prescribing provider confirmed therapy is for retreatment note retreatment is at the discretion of MO HealthNet - For Zepatier: - Participant aged 18 years or older AND - NS5A RAV polymorphism test results submitted - For Viekira Pak: participant aged 18 years or older - Viral load must be submitted upon completion of treatment for non-preferred products and 12 weeks post treatment, and 24 weeks post treatment.
 FAILURE TO SUBMIT THESE LAB REPORTS OR IN A TIMELY FASHION MAY RESULT IN DENIAL OF RE-TREATMENT SHOULD THAT SITUATION ARISE. - Occasionally duration of treatment of 24 weeks is necessary, a viral load must be obtained and submitted at week 10 of treatment with any results of > 25 International Units resulting in possible discontinuance of treatment.
-Not submitting this viral load in a timely fashion may result in patient having difficulty getting medication to begin week 13 of treatment. - Retreatment is at the discretion of MO HealthNet. - MO HealthNet uses three resources for drug interaction information, Facts and Comparisons, Micromedex, and University of Liverpool Hepatitis C Drug Interaction tool.
+Not submitting this viral load in a timely fashion may result in patient having difficulty getting medication to begin week 13 of treatment. - Retreatment is at the discretion of MO HealthNet. - MO HealthNet uses three resources for drug interaction information, Facts and Comparisons, Micromedex and University of Liverpool Hepatitis C Drug Interaction tool.
 Provider resources other than the three listed will not supersede MO HealthNet's resources.